Elizabeth Eggleston memorial collection

 The Thomas Papers in the Mitchell Library: A comprehensive index by P.Byrt & S Morey, (2004), contains a diverse range of materials, including journals, correspondence, sermons and lectures written by William Thomas and sent to him mainly between the years of 1839 and 1867.

-The collection can be accessed by Monash University staff and students, and the general public, upon request during office hours.
+The collection is located on the 8th floor, south wing, 20 Chancellors Walk (Menzies Building) and can be accessed by Monash University staff and students, and the general public, upon request during office hours.
 The materials in this unique and specialised collection are not available for loan, but there are photocopying facilities.

 Important cultural information